Eloise1988/OPENAI/README.md

 * Python 3 and the following libraries: requests, json, os, threading

 ## How to use
-1. Clone the repository and navigate to the directory.
+1. Clone the repository and navigate to the directory
-2. Fill in the API_KEY, MODEL, BOT_TOKEN, CHATBOT_HANDLE and BOT_PERSONALITY in the script with your own API keys and desired settings.
+2. Fill in the API_KEY, MODEL, BOT_TOKEN, CHATBOT_HANDLE and BOT_PERSONALITY in the script with your own API keys and desired settings
 3. Run the script with the command python chatbot.py
 4. Add the bot to a Telegram group, and mention the bot's username in a message to generate a response from the OpenAI API.